 1. When is injuring/obstructing a utility, electrical, or telephone line a crime?

-A prosecutor must prove the following elements to successfully convict a person under this statute:
+A prosecutor must prove the following elements to convict you under this statute successfully:

-- the defendant unlawfully took down, removed, damaged, obstructed, or disconnected a telegraph/telephone/cable television/electrical line, or mechanical equipment connected to the line, and
+- you unlawfully took down, removed, damaged, obstructed, or disconnected a telegraph/telephone/cable television/electrical line, or mechanical equipment connected to the line, and

-For purposes of this statute, someone acts “maliciously” when he or she:
+For purposes of this statute, you act “maliciously” when you:

-- acts with the unlawful intent to annoy or injure someone else.2
+- act with the unlawful intent to annoy or injure someone else.2

-Note that under California law, a person is even guilty under this statute if he/she removes a battery from another person’s cell phone.3
+Note that under California law, you are guilty under this statute even if you remove a battery from another person’s cell phone.3

 2. What are some common defenses?

-Criminal defense attorneys draw upon several different legal strategies to help clients defend against accusations under these laws.
-Three common defenses include the defendant showing that he/she:
+Criminal defense attorneys draw upon several different legal strategies to help defend against accusations under these laws.
+Three common defenses include showing that you:

 - did not act maliciously,